swgpu/SWGPU/README.md

 4. thetinyspark - Contribute to the binary space partition.

 ## Some parts taken for this work
-- Use DOM for UI elements
+- Used DOM for UI elements
-- Use CanvasRenderingContext2D for 2D stuffs
+- Used CanvasRenderingContext2D for 2D stuffs
-- Use human readable custom format for all graphics stuff
+- Used human readable custom format for all graphics stuff
+- Used Rapier physics engine for both 2D and 3D world
 - No glTF support, we don't want to support the rendering techniques used by this format (BSDF, Skinning, etc...)
-- No realistic physics engine, we assume if you need one there is many pretty lib for that like ammo.js, plank.js or canon.js

 ## Roadmap
-- Improve JWM and JNM for multiple contact points.
-- Add pixelate to mesh renderer (no-delay)
+- Add spotlight (no-delay)
-- Add scan-line ppe
-- Add emission mapping
-- Add gloss (roughness) mapping
-- Add per-vertex lighting
+- FPS: Add weapon, bullet, camera movement and strife-jumping to FPS sample + change the map to fit Quake 3 (no-delay)

+- Bug 2D Fighter
 - Tuto3D:
- - Add camera controller, enemy and attacks
+ - Add camera controller.

-- FPS:
- - Add weapon, bullet, camera movement and strife-jumping to FPS sample + change the map to fit Quake 3. (no-delay)
+ - Add other entity to make collide test

 ## License
 WARME engine is released under the [MIT](https://opensource.org/licenses/MIT) license.